-Dr. You will have drink only 1 glass a day.
+Dr. You will have to drink only 1 glass a day.

-Mrs S. When we have friends over he sometimes he drinks more than 3 and he likes grappa.
+Mrs S. When we have friends over, he sometimes drinks more than 3 and he likes grappa.

-Dr. Well if you have a fiesta (party) then he is ok to drink more wine, but no grappa.
+Dr. Well if you have a fiesta (party) then it is ok to drink more wine, but no grappa.